I had heard that dental school was “expensive.”

 Loan Slashing 601- Look at alternative options to student loans

-Student loans do have some ‘benefits’ when compared with other financing options (they have more flexible payment options, can be forgiven, have borrower protections in place, etc.).
+Student loans do have some ‘benefits’ when compared with other financing options (they have more flexible payment options, can sometimes be forgiven, have borrower protections in place, can be refinanced, etc.).
 But those benefits come at what cost?
 For us, it was an average 7.9% interest rate on a 10-year fixed term.

 Mind you, this was at a time when interest rates were at all-time historical lows (3.75-4.25%)